 Bill recalled that during his time in the camp, meals consisted of two watery cups of rice a day.
 Death was something that the POWs lived with since men were dying from sickness, starvation, and the stress of making the march.
 Being assigned to the burial detail, he estimated that 40 to 50 Americans and 200 to 300 Filipinos were buried each day.
 The dead were buried 30 to 35 men per grave.
 About the camp, he said, “Morale was pretty low all the time.
 Once in a while, someone broke a smile.
 I never thought about it being low morale.
 Every now and again a guy just gave up – but not very often.”

 To get out of Camp O’Donnell, Bill went out on a work detail to go back to Bataan which was sent to San Fernando.
 The 150 POWs on this detail collected scrap metal to be sent to Japan.
-The POWs tied disable vehicles together with ropes and tied them all to an operating vehicle which pulled the other vehicles.
+The POWs tied disable vehicles together with ropes and tied them all to an operating vehicle that pulled the other vehicles.
 A POW drove each disabled vehicle to San Fernando.
 From there, the vehicles were taken to Manila.
 He recalled, “I saw men beaten for not working hard enough or not doing their work in a manner to please the Japanese.”

 The detail lasted until October 1942, at that time he was sent to Lubao.
 The detail ended on July 23, 1943, when he was one of 50 POWs sent to the motor pool near Manila for six months to work as a mechanic.
 This detail was known as the Bachrach Garage Detail.
 He remembered there were 22 tanks with red dots on top of them.
 “Six months after we got there only two were running.
 We sabotaged every one of them.”